robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/block-legacy-authentication.md

 ![Sem suporte para configuração de política](./media/block-legacy-authentication/06.png)

-## <a name="next-steps"></a>Próximas etapas
+## <a name="next-steps"></a>Próximos passos

-- Se você ainda não estiver familiarizado com a configuração de políticas de acesso condicional, consulte [exigir MFA para aplicativos específicos com Azure Active Directory acesso condicional](app-based-mfa.md) para obter um exemplo.
+- If you are not familiar with configuring Conditional Access policies yet, see [require MFA for specific apps with Azure Active Directory Conditional Access](app-based-mfa.md) for an example.
-- Para obter mais informações sobre o suporte à autenticação moderna, consulte [como funciona a autenticação moderna para aplicativos cliente do office 2013 e do office 2016](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016)
+- For more information about modern authentication support, see [How modern authentication works for Office 2013 and Office 2016 client apps](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016)